XorTroll/Goldleaf/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or new feature to improve Goldleaf
-title: ''
-labels: enhancement
-assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+# [ Feature name or title ]

+## Feature description

+[ Please describe your desired feature as detailed as possible here. ]

+## Benefits

+[ Describe the benefits the feature would have, aka the things it would make possible to do (or not do). ]

+## Additional information

-Add any other context or screenshots about the feature request here.
+[ In case you have any further ideas, mockups or information about the possible feature, place them here. ]